joyal-mathew/pac/README.md

 The size of these stacks default to 1KiB but can be set with command line arguments `pac main.pas -o 512 -v 512 -c 512`

-Assebly can be printed with a flag
+Assembly can be printed with a flag
 `pac main.pas -a`